Low Testosterone Treatment FAQ's

 Can TRT Improve Fertility and Sperm Count?

-TRT is not a good treatment for men who want to improve their fertility and have children.
-While testosterone can boost sex drive, it doesn't increase sperm count.
-It lowers sperm count by reducing the production of the hormone follicle-stimulating hormone (FSH), which is necessary for normal sperm production.
+Testosterone Replacement Therapy (TRT) is not recommended for men who want to improve fertility or father children.
+While TRT can increase sex drive, it does not raise sperm count.
+In fact, it often lowers sperm production by reducing levels of follicle-stimulating hormone (FSH), a hormone essential for healthy sperm development.

 How Often Should You Test Testosterone Levels During TRT?